 Rather than messing with checks and automatic withdrawals from my business account, I simply pay for everything automatically with the business credit card and then pay the card in full once a month.

 This helps streamline business finances in a couple of ways.
 Paying things beforehand allows operations to continue.
 Second, putting it on a credit card gives you a 21 to 30-day cushion to make a payment.

 The reason the last one is so important is because freelancers don’t always get paid at the same time.
 You may not have enough money in your business checking account on a specific day because a client payment is late, it’s a weekend, you’re traveling or whatever other reason.
 By paying with a credit card, I make sure I don’t overdraft and everything continues to run without interruption.

 ePayments are going the way of mobile thanks to thins like Apple Pay, Square and digital wallets.
 That’s why it’s not a bad idea to start incorporating this into your business so you can streamline finances.

 For example, I always have a few copies of my book on me in case I meet someone who wants to buy it.
 I’ve sold books at restaurants, my coworking space and while waiting for the bus.
 I simply use my mobile payment app (in my case Square) to accept payment and I’m done.
-No need to deal with cash, no need to have change and the money gets deposited into my checking account within two business days.
+No need to deal with cash.